emmet-jones/New-SA-MP-callbacks/README.md

 New-SA-MP-callbacks
 ===================

-Here is a collection of useful callbacks for SA-MP, that works with every SA-MP version.
+This is a collection of useful callbacks for SA-MP, that works with every SA-MP version.

 List of Callbacks
 ===================